Wyntuition/jekyll-now/todo/03-work-project.md

     - jenkins
         - env vars not getting set for post step?
 Get from env files only?
 Run source env for all steps?
+        - "ERROR" in etl doesn't cause build to break
     - EVENT_LOG - get dump from PG (DMS moving?);
     - local jenkins
         - keystore from local (jenkins)